BadIdeaFactory/corporate/documents/operating.md

 Corporate Overlords must contribute a $300 initial capital contribution to BIFFUD within three months of indoctrination.

-The Hive Mind can vote to increase the required capitalcontribution number, as described in Section 5.
+The Hive Mind can vote to increase the required capital contribution number, as described in Section 5.
 Contribution increases are retroactive and Corporate Overlords have 3 months to cough up the extra dough.

+Failure to contribute in a timely manner will result in revocation of Corporate Overlord status.

 ### Third Party contributions
-Third parties can give money to BIFFUD as a non-deductable donation or grant, and that money will be allocated according to the terms agreed upon by the Overmind, Treasure Goblin, and the third party.
-These donations do not come with any expectation of ownership of BIFFUD.
+Third parties can give money to BIFFUD as a non-deductible donation or grant.
+Money donated in this way will be allocated according to the terms agreed upon by the Overmind, Treasure Goblin, and the third party.
+Donations do not come with any expectation of ownership of BIFFUD.

 ### Organizational Resources